My Winnipeg: Release

+The Criterion Collection released the film on DVD and Blu-Ray in 2015.

 Book adaptation

 Maddin also released a book titled My Winnipeg (Coach House Books, 2009).
 Maddin's book contains the film's narration as a main text surrounded by annotations, including outtakes, marginal notes and digressions, production stills, family photos, and miscellaneous material.
 The book contains a "Winnipeg Map" by artist Marcel Dzama featuring such fictional attractions as "The Giant Squid of the Red [River]", various poster designs for the film, and short articles about working with Maddin by Andy Smetanka, Darcy Fehr, and Caelum Vatnsdal.
 Maddin also includes an angry e-mail from an ex-girlfriend, collages and notebooks pages, and an X-ray of the dog Spanky from the film.
 The book also includes an interview with Maddin's mother Herdis, conducted by Ann Savage, and an interview with Maddin conducted by Michael Ondaatje.
 Maddin's publisher offers the book with or without a DVD of the film, distributed by Seville Pictures.